salesforce/BLIP/README.md

 ## BLIP: Bootstrapping Language-Image Pre-training for Unified Vision-Language Understanding and Generation

+## Announcement: Code and models for BLIP has been migrated to [LAVIS](https://github.com/salesforce/LAVIS) - a one-stop library for language-and-vision research and applications!

 <img src="BLIP.gif" width="700">

 This is the PyTorch code of the <a href="https://arxiv.org/abs/2201.12086">BLIP paper</a> [[blog](https://blog.salesforceairesearch.com/blip-bootstrapping-language-image-pretraining/)].
 The code has been tested on PyTorch 1.10.